Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Introduction

 \subsection{Statement of contributions}

-In this paper we lay the foundations for the systematic study of the design of future mobility systems.
-Specifically, we leverage the mathematical theory of co-design~\cite{Censi2015} to devise a framework to study the design of intermodal mobility systems in terms of mobility solutions characteristics and fleet characteristics, enabling the computation of the \emph{rational} solutions lying on the Pareto front of minimal travel time, transportation costs, and emissions.
+In this paper, we lay the foundations for the systematic study of the design of future mobility systems.
+Specifically, we leverage a mathematical theory of co-design~\cite{Censi2015, censi2022} to devise a framework to study the design of intermodal mobility systems in terms of mobility solutions and fleet characteristics, enabling the computation of the \emph{rational} solutions lying on the Pareto front of minimal travel time, transportation costs, and externalities.
 Our framework paves the way to structure the design problem in a modular way, in which each different transportation option can be ``plugged in'' in a larger model.
-Each model has minimal assumptions: Rather than properties such as linearity and convexity, we ask for very general monotonicity assumptions.
-For example, we assume that the cost of automation of an \gls{abk:av} increases monotonically with the speed achievable by the vehicle.
+Each model has minimal assumptions: Rather than properties such as linearity, continuity, or convexity, we ask for very general monotonicity assumptions, proven to be reasonable in the present paper and in previous works~\cite{Censi2017,zardiniIROS2020,zardiniECC21}.
+For example, we assume that the cost of automation of an \gls{abk:av} does not decrease with the increase of the speed achievable by the \gls{abk:av}.
 We are able to obtain the full Pareto front of \emph{rational} solutions or, given policies, to weigh incomparable costs (such as travel time and emissions) and to present actionable information to the stakeholders of the mobility ecosystem.
-We consider the real-world case study for Washington~D.C., USA, to showcase our methodology.
+We consider the case study of Washington~D.C., USA, to showcase our methodology.
 We illustrate how, given the model, we can easily formulate and answer several questions regarding the introduction of new technologies and investigate possible infrastructure interventions.
-A preliminary version of this paper was presented in~\cite{ZardiniLanzettiEtAl2020b}.
-This revised and extended version is novel in four ways.
-First, we broaden the presentation of the mathematical theory of co-design and its application in this work.
-Second, we extend the discussion of the literature, including recent research pertaining to the co-design of future mobility systems.
-Third, we show the modularity of our framework by including the design of \gls{abk:mm} solutions (both at the vehicle and at the fleet level) in the future mobility co-design problem, and evaluate their impact on the transportation system for the real-world case study of Washington D.C., USA.
+This article significantly extends the preliminary material previously presented in~\cite{ZardiniLanzettiEtAl2020b,ZardiniLanzettiEtAl2020}.
+In particular, we first broaden and extend the formal presentation of the mathematical theory of co-design, and detail its application in this work by formalizing the introduced design problems (including proofs, new insights, and generalizability of the approach).
+Second, we extend the discussion of the literature, including recent research pertaining to the co-design of future mobility systems, with a focus on \gls{abk:mm}.
+Third, we showcase the modularity of our framework by including the design of \gls{abk:mm} solutions (both at the vehicle and at the fleet level) in the future mobility co-design problem, and evaluate their impact on the transportation system for the case study of Washington D.C., USA, whereby we leverage the network of the city, as well as demand datasets.
+Furthermore, we include a study of pricing strategies in the mobility co-design problem, highlighting the flexibility of the proposed framework.
 Finally, we extend our case studies with further scenarios and provide new managerial insights.